apache/mesos/docs/upgrades.md

 <a name="1-0-x-v1-commandinfo"></a>

-*  Added 'output_file' field to CommandInfo.URI in Scheduler API and v1 Scheduler HTTP API.
+* Added `output_file` field to CommandInfo.URI in Scheduler API and v1 Scheduler HTTP API.

 <a name="1-0-x-scheduler-proto"></a>